 Find out what incentives are offered:

-To list your available property/properties for sale or lease, please complete the Available Property Form.
+To list your available property/properties for sale or lease, located in the Historic Downtown District, please complete the Available Property Form.

 For questions and more information, please contact the Revitalization Planner at 254-501-7641.